The South's Handling Of Coronavirus Could Be 'A Macabre Game Of Whack-A-Mole'

 LaVeist says longstanding policy decisions, and population characteristics in the South already put the region at risk in a health pandemic.
 He points to high poverty rates, large numbers of uninsured residents, lower minimum wages, and general health and well-being measures.

-"The south is the epicenter for health inequities in this country," LaVeist says.
+"The South is the epicenter for health inequities in this country," LaVeist says.
 "We call the South the stroke belt — higher rates of all kind of chronic conditions."

-Conditions such as high blood pressure, diabetes, obesity, and kidney disease have all been identified as factors in COVID-19 deaths.
+Conditions such as high blood pressure, diabetes, obesity and kidney disease have all been identified as factors in COVID-19 deaths.

 LaVeist says rural communities in the South are not really resourced to manage an outbreak given the number of rural hospitals that have closed or downsized in recent years.

-"You add all of that together and you've got sort of this toxic mix of political decisions, policy decisions, resource limitations that just create an opportunity for a pandemic to really just rage in the south," LaVeist says.
+"You add all of that together and you've got sort of this toxic mix of political decisions, policy decisions, resource limitations that just create an opportunity for a pandemic to really just rage in the South," LaVeist says.

 Another disturbing trend is the high proportion of coronavirus cases and deaths among African-Americans.

 The early evidence of that is from Louisiana, where the death toll has now surpassed that of Hurricane Katrina.
-African-Americans are 56% of reported COVID deaths, but just about one-third of the state's population.
-Other southern states show similar disproportionate impacts on African-American residents.
+African-Americans make up 56% of reported COVID deaths, but just about one-third of the state's population.
+Other Southern states show similar disproportionate impacts on African-American residents.

 In New Orleans, there are clusters of cases in predominantly black neighborhoods where people mostly work in the tourism industry.